curedao/docs/constitution/2-solution.md

 Its mandate is to ensure the "safety and efficacy of drugs and medical devices".
 It has been very successful at fulfilling its mandate.

-However, if you reduce the speed limit to 1 mile per hour, it will be much safer for everyone and you could reduce traffic fatalities by 40k per year.
-However, there is an economic and societal cost to only moving 1 mph that would likely exceed the safety benefit.
-Likewise, if you dramatically slow the development of life-saving treatments, you will avoid the risk of flipper babies.
 But lots of people with AIDS and cancer will die while waiting for treatment.

 ### Cognitive Bias Against Acts of Commission